 About Disability Services

-The Disability Coordinator Team provide support, advice and expertise to the University and students on the policy and specific educational adjustments needed to enable disabled students to fully access their education.
+The Disability Advisory Team provide support, advice and expertise to the University and students on the policy and specific educational adjustments needed to enable disabled students to fully access their education.

 Setting up your support

 In order to set up your support, you will need to complete our sign up form and provide evidence of your disability.

 Disability contacts in schools

 The University has a network of Disability Contacts within academic schools, faculties and services.

 We're used to working with students affected by autism and Asperger syndrome.
 Whatever subject you're studying you can access general support and help specific to your condition.

 Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder